 2.2 Renegotiation/Gathering Option.
-Thirty (30) days prior to the expiration of the Initial Pricing Term, any subsequent Gathering Services Term, or at any time thereafter, either Party may elect to renegotiate the Contract Price with written notice to the other Party (the "Renegotiation Election").
+Thirty (30) days prior to the expiration of the Initial Pricing Term or any subsequent Gathering Services Term, or at any time thereafter, either Party may elect to renegotiate the Contract Price with written notice to the other Party (the "Renegotiation Election").
 Upon the making of the Renegotiation Election the parties shall attempt to renegotiate the Contract Price.
 If the Parties cannot agree in writing upon a renegotiated Contract Price, then Seller shall have the right to solicit bids from third parties.
 Buyer shall have the preferential right to match any third party bid.
-If the parties cannot agree upon a renegotiated Contract Price and/or Buyer elects not to match a third party bid within sixty (60) days of the Renegotiation Election, then in lieu of purchases pursuant to this Agreement Seller's Gas shall be subject to and governed by the Gathering Services Agreement for a term equal to the greater of one (1) Year or the term of the third party sales contract ("Field Services Term").
+If the parties cannot agree upon a renegotiated Contract Price and/or Buyer elects not to match a third party bid within sixty (60) days of the Renegotiation Election, then in lieu of purchases pursuant to this Agreement Seller's Gas shall be subject to and governed by the Gathering Services Agreement for a term equal to the greater of one (1) Year or the term of the third party sales contract ("Gathering Services Term").

 2.3 Collection Facilities Fee.
 The Collection Facilities Fee, calculated in accordance with the terms and conditions of Article 4 of the Collection Facilities Agreement, shall be subtracted from the Contract Price payments hereunder.
 Seller obligations under this Section 2.3 shall commence on the Effective Date of this Agreement.